the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
+* proper blending of corrections in ModificationResolverContact
+* consider corrections when calculating category ratio in ModificationContact
 * interpolated test rate gives above min and below max
 * wiki on github